 The “science” (or math!) part of The Pricing Workshop will break down exactly what I discussed in this article – building the ability to pay yourself into your pricing strategy.

-Free Live Workshop on Pricing
+Free Video Workshop on Pricing